 Former Rams who fare the best in terms of salary hold a Master of Business Administration (MBA), Finance and earn a median salary of around $106K per year.
 The degree that warrants the lowest level of financial compensation is a Master of Social Work (MSW), Clinical Social Work (CSW) ($47K on average annually).

 Roughly one in eight Fordham grads wind up using Microsoft Excel at their job, which is one of the most common skills among alumni.
 Competency in Financial Analysis translates into above-average pay for former Rams — they earn 28 percent more than their fellow graduates.
 Other top skills include Project Management, Microsoft Office, and Counseling.

 Benefits and Perks

-Median pay for Loyola University grads is $61K, making their salaries most similar to those of Fordham grads.
+Howard University grads report the most similar salaries to Fordham alums, earning $66K on average.
 Other schools similar to Fordham include Teachers College at Columbia University, Lehigh University, and Boston College.